“What can an ex-president of the United States do except get drunk?”

 – Franklin Pierce

 My intention on a three-day trip to the nation’s capital was to see more than just the Smithsonian and monuments that I’ve come to know on previous trips.
 I’ve been in Washington, DC a few times, but all I recall is the National Mall and some monuments nearby.
-This time around, I sought out some life (though Mother Nature scuttled some plans that would’ve made the weekend more enjoyable).
+This time around, I sought out some life that included cocktails and beer (though Mother Nature scuttled some plans that would’ve made the weekend more enjoyable).

 At Meridian Pint I drank local with a Diamond Back Brewing Green Machine, which is a solid IPA that felt great after a long drive through traffic.
 After that I tried Aslin Beer’s Awkwardly Sweet, which was a much better choice.
 This sour farmhouse IPA has a tropical citrus tart flavor to balance out the hops.
 It was a great way to end my first night out in DC.

 From Beer to Cocktails

 The following day, after wandering through the Phillips Collection, another friend and I walked around Dupont Circle and found a bookstore and bar (alright, she spotted it and I agreed).
 How could two English majors go wrong with a drink at a bookstore unless we got drunk and bought all the books?